timonus/TJDropbox/Docs/advanced-auth.md

 TJDropbox is designed to be pretty flexible when it comes to authentication.
 Once can simply use `TJDropboxAuthenticationViewController` as a catch-all, but I'd suggest doing the following for the best user experience.

 1. Try to authenticate using the Dropbox app
+2. Use `ASWebAuthenticationSession` if available (iOS 12+)
+3. Use `SFAuthenticationSession` if available (iOS 11+)
-2. Use `SFSafariViewController` if it's available
+3. Use `SFSafariViewController` if available (iOS 9+)
-3. Use `TJDropboxAuthenticationViewController` as a last resort.
+4. Use the Safari app or `TJDropboxAuthenticationViewController`

-The reasoning for this suggestion is that users are likely already authenticated in the Dropbox app or in `SFSafariViewController`, so they don't need to re-enter their credentials.
-Here's a breakdown of how to implement this.
+The reasoning for this suggestion is that users are likely already authenticated in the Dropbox app or in Safari, so they don't need to re-enter their credentials.
+Here's a breakdown of how to implement these.

 ## Using the Dropbox App